v8/v8.dev/src/docs/torque.md

 Every non-`extern` Torque `macro` uses the `StatementBlock` body of the `macro` to create a CSA-generating function in its namespace’s generated `Assembler` class.
 This code looks just like other code that you might find in `code-stub-assembler.cc`, albeit a bit less readable because it’s machine-generated. `macro`s that are marked `extern` have no body written in Torque and simply provide the interface to hand-written C++ CSA code so that it’s usable from Torque.

-`macro` definitions specify implicit and explict parameters, an optional return type and optoinal labels.
+`macro` definitions specify implicit and explict parameters, an optional return type and optional labels.
 Parameters and return types will be discussed in more detail below, but for now it suffices to know that they work somewhat like TypeScript parameters, which as discussed in the Function Types section of the TypeScript documentation [here](https://www.typescriptlang.org/docs/handbook/functions.html).

 Labels are a mechanism for exceptional exit from a `macro`.
 They map 1:1 to CSA labels and are added as `CodeStubAssemblerLabels*`-typed parameters to the C++ method generated for the `macro`.
 Their exact semantics are discussed below, but for the purpose of a `macro` declartion, the comma-separated list of a `macro`’s labels is optionally provided with the `labels` keywords and positioned after the `macro`’s parameter lists and return type.